Chao-Xi/jxazurebook/docs/ab100/2ab100_exam.md

 * Microsoft Fabric SKU Estimator

-Is used to estimate capacity needs for Fabric-specific data projects.
-It is eseful only if your sentiment analysis solution is built specifically on the Microsoft Fabric platform
+**Is used to estimate capacity needs for Fabric-specific data projects.
+It is eseful only if your sentiment analysis solution is built specifically on the Microsoft Fabric platform**

-### QUESTION 32
+### QUESTION 32 - Duplicated

 A company has an Azure environment that supports multiple business units.